-The northern Pantanal, undoubtedly offers some of the finest opportunities to see rare wildlife, such as jaguar and giant river otter, along with spectacular birdlife.
+The northern Pantanal offers outstanding opportunities to see a wide range of rare South American wildlife, including jaguar and giant river otter, along with spectacular birdlife.

-From Cuiabà, the capital of Mata Grosso state, a tarmac road leads 100 kilometres south to the town of Poconé at the start of the Transpantaneira highway.
+From Cuiabà, the capital of Mata Grosso state, a tarmac road leads 100 kilometres south to the town of Poconé, where the infamous Transpantaneira highway begins.
+Passing through wildlife rich flooded plains and rich gallery forest, the unasphalted Transpantaneira extends south for a further 145 kilometres to the locality known as Porto Jofre, on the Cuiabà River.

 View suggested itineraries